wagnertimo/smarketcrawlR/README.md

 * `getDailyOHLC(searchDates, isin, input_df)`: This function retrieves daily price data (Open, High, Low, Close, Volume, Turnover) from Xetra (Status Quo, will be extended in the future).
 The price data is cleaned by splits and subscription rights (dividends are priced!, further options to toggle them on/off will be extended in the future).
 There are different ways to retrieve the data or specify its input parameters:
     1. The first option is to simply declare a date string (date formats are dd.mm.YYYY) and a ISIN string to get the data of that stock on that date.
 The date can be a single date, a single month, a single year or date periods of days, months and years.
 So e.g. if you want price data from September 2014 till (including) November 2014, the date format is "09.2014-11.2014".
 The data for the whole year 2014 you get with "2014".
     2. The second option extends the first one by the possibility to define several date formats and stocks(ISINs) in an array.
 This is good if you need to compare different time periods for several stocks.
 All that data will be in one data.frame grouped by the stocks and sorted by the dates.
     3. The third option specifies an input data.frame.
 The data.frame needs dates and isin as column names.
 The rows are individual dates with an isin (e.g. "22.09.2014" "DE0007037145").
-For this option you need to name the `getDailyOHLCìnput_df = df)` parameter name.
+For this option you need to name the `getDailyOHLC(ìnput_df = df)` parameter name.

 ```r